mssa-ccad18/modern-web-app-pattern-dotnet/prod-deployment.md

     dotnet nuget add source https://api.nuget.org/v3/index.json -n nuget.org
     ```

+1. Install WSL2 (required for Docker)

+    ```shell
+    wsl --install
+    ```
+    Restart the virtual machine to finish setup then reconnect using Bastion.
+Wait for the installation to complete after restarting and create a WSL user account when prompted.

+1. Install Docker Desktop

+    ```shell
+    powershell -ex AllSigned -c "Invoke-RestMethod 'https://desktop.docker.com/win/main/amd64/Docker%20Desktop%20Installer.exe' -OutFile DockerDesktopInstaller.exe"
+    ```

+    ```shell
+    Start-Process 'DockerDesktopInstaller.exe' -Wait -ArgumentList 'install', '--accept-license'
+    ```

+    Restart the virtual machine when prompted.
+Docker Desktop should start automatically after restarting but, if needed, it can be started manually by running `Start-Process 'C:\Program Files\Docker\Docker\Docker Desktop.exe'` from the Windows Terminal or clicking the desktop shortcut.
+Click through the initial Docker Desktop UI ("Continue without signing in", "Skip survey", etc.) to fully start Docker.

 ### Download the code

 Use the Windows Terminal to get the code: